-The diagram illustrates a generic I/O pin internal structures.
-As the exact logical construction of the I/O pin will differ and as the pin-shared structures are not illustrated this diagram is supplied as a guide only to assist with the functional understanding of the I/O pins.
+The diagrams illustrate the I/O pin internal structures.
+As the exact logical construction of the I/O pin may differ from these drawings, they are supplied as a guide only to assist with the functional understanding of the I/O pins.

 Within the user program, one of the first things to consider is port initialisation.
 After a reset, all of the data and port control register will be set high.
 This means that all I/O pins will default to an input state, the level of which depends on the other connected circuitry and whether pull-high options have been selected.
-If the PAC and PBC port control registers are then programmed to setup some pins as outputs, these output pins will have an initial high output value unless the associated PA and PB port data registers are first programmed.
+If the control registers, known as PAC, PBC, etc., are programmed to setup some pins as outputs, these output pins will have an initial high output value unless the associated data registers are first programmed.
 Selecting which pins are inputs and which are outputs can be achieved byte-wide by loading the correct value into the port control register or by programming individual bits in the port control register using the "SET [m].i" and "CLR [m].i" instructions.
 Note that when using these bit control instructions, a read-modify-write operation takes place.
 The microcontroller must first read in the data on the entire port, modify it to the required new bit values and then rewrite this data back to the output ports.

-All pins have the additional capability of providing wake-up functions.
+All I/O have the additional capability of providing wake-up functions.
 When the device is in the Power Down Mode, various methods are available to wake the device up.
-One of these is a high to low transition of any of the Port pins.
-Single or multiple pins can be setup to have this function.
+One of these is a high to low and low to high transition of any of the selected wake-up pins.